AlexOluwaseyi/staffsync/README.md

 ## Future of StaffSync
 StaffSync will continue to evolve into a model for implementation in large and complex organizations to replace existing structures.
+StaffSync remains to include many other features that may benefit small and large organizations Improved UI/UX by revising the front-end aspect of the project to improve acceptability.

 ## Limitations
 StaffSync assumes that its features would be implemented behind a secured system.
 Future versions of StaffSync would remove this (and every other) assumptions to promote implementation for all type organization.